jbakse/site_builder/docs/noise/index.md

 ### Calling the Noise Function

-The `noise()` function takes up to three parameters: `noise(x,y,z)` allowing you to request values arranged in a three dimensional "cloud" of pseudo-random values.
+The `noise()` function takes up to three parameters: `noise(x,y,z)`.
+These parameters allow you to request values arranged in a three dimensional "cloud" of pseudo-random values.

 When you call `noise(x)` you have to pass in at least one parameter.
 This parameter specifies the location in the cloud of the value to return.
 You can think about `noise(x)` as a lookup table: `noise(1)` provides one value in the table and `noise(2)` provides another.